AshGw/litecrypt/README.md

 </details>

 Need to protect a message?
+Bet:
 ```python
 from litecrypt import Crypt, gen_key